MicrosoftDocs/visualfsharpdocs/docs/conceptual/set.oflist['t]-function-[fsharp].md

 The input list.

+## Return Value

-**A set containing the elements form the input list.**
+A set containing the elements form the input list.

 ## Remarks
-This function is named **OfList** in compiled assemblies.
+This function is named `OfList` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2